mblackbourne/Double-Agent/README.md

    ```
    Note that the 32bit installer (DoubleAgent_x86.exe) can be used both on Windows x86 and Windows x64.
    But the 64bit installer (DoubleAgent_x64.exe) can be used only on Windows x64.
-5. The next time the target process loads [DoubleAgentDll.dll](https://github.com/Cybellum/DoubleAgent/tree/master/DoubleAgentDll) would be injected into it.
+5. The next time the target process loads [DoubleAgentDll.dll](https://github.com/mblackbourne/Double-Agent/tree/master/DoubleAgentDll) would be injected into it.

 ## Authors
+Blackbourne Worldwide
 Cybellum Technologies LTD (http://cybellum.com/)